 - treaty Indians, who are status Indians belonging to a First Nation that signed a treaty with the Crown.

-Many Aboriginal peoples consider “Indian” an offensive term, especially when used by non-Aboriginal peoples, as it was a name applied to them by their colonizers.
-“First Nations,” “Aboriginal,” and “Indigenous” have replaced “Indian” as the preferred terms in Canadian society.
+Many Indigenous peoples consider “Indian” an offensive term, especially when used by non-Aboriginal peoples, as it was a name applied to them by their colonizers.

 Other general guidelines include:

-- Do not use language that implies ownership, such as “Canada’s Aboriginal peoples” or “our First Nations.”
-Aboriginal peoples do not belong to anyone; they are autonomous, self-determining nations, not children or wards of the state.
-Canadians would not say “our Ukrainians,” so they should not say “our Aboriginal peoples.”
+- Do not use language that implies ownership, such as “Canada’s Indigenous peoples” or “our First Nations.”
+Indigenous peoples do not belong to anyone; they are autonomous, self-determining nations, not children or wards of the state.
+If you wouldn’t say “our Ukrainians,” don’t say “our Indigenous peoples.”
 The use of “our” reflects a paternalistic attitude.

 - The term “custom” is used to describe traditional practices, such as marriage or child-rearing, and should not be used to imply that these practices are less developed or backward or only applicable to the past.

-- Terms such as “huts” and “camps” should be avoided – this implies that Aboriginal people do not have homes and communities like other ethno-cultural groups.
+- Terms such as “huts” and “camps” should be avoided, as this implies that Indigenous peoples do not have homes and communities.

-- Do not use the term “costume” to describe traditional dress, as this implies that Aboriginal clothing is not integral to Aboriginal culture but is something that can be worn by anyone.
+- Do not use the term “costume” to describe traditional dress, as this implies that Indigenous clothing is something that can be worn by anyone.
 Dance outfits and regalia are considered sacred; they are also not to be referred to as “costumes.”